-What is Service Host SuperFetch or, SysMain?
-Why Service Host local system consume 100% disk resources?
-How to fix service host network service high CPU usage?
+What is Service Host Sysmain or, SuperFetch?
+Why Service Host local system consuming 100% disk usage?
+How to fix high 100% disk cpu usage?

 Superfetch is part of Windows Vista and onwards.
 SuperFetch is an innovative memory manager that analyzes usage patterns over time to optimize memory content.
 This technology directly allows Windows OS to manage random memory, in this way your apps can perform efficiently and in a better way.